 Mr. Kurt Miller

-Armand Bam is the current Executive Director since 2013.
+Armand Bam is the current Executive Director.
 He has been involved with the organisation from his childhood as a volunteer.
 He has a keen interest in community development focussing on disability, sport and environmental issues.
-He recently completed training in Design Thinking, holds a honours degree in Biokinetics, Post Graduate Diploma in Management Practice, Master’s degree in Disability Studies and is currently working towards completing his PhD in Business Administration.
-His studies relates directly to the intersectionality and employment experiences of persons with disabilities in business.
+He recently completed his PhD in Business Administration and holds a Master’s degree in Disability Studies.
+He has also completed an honours degree in Biokinetics, Post Graduate Diploma in Management Practice and received training in Design Thinking.
+His academic interests relate directly to business ethics, employment and disability.

-Armand is also a member of Lion’s International (Kirstenbosch), trustee of the Cape Town Environmental Trust (CTEET) and has extensive experience in project managing grass roots sport and recreation programmes in Africa.
+Armand is also a trustee of the Cape Town Environmental Trust (CTEET) and has extensive experience in project managing grass roots sport and recreation programmes in Africa.
 He is currently the Global Development Director for World Blind Cricket (Ltd) and President of Blind Cricket South Africa (BCSA) and has previously been a committee member of the International Blind Sports Federation (IBSA) futsal sub committee.

 Shahiemah Edwards started at LOFOB in 1984 bringing with her secretarial expertise.
 Her excellent administration abilities soon saw her becoming the nerve centre of the administration in a time when the organisation was developing into a leading service provider in the field of blindness.
 When the workload of the then General Secretary/Manager increased she was appointed as his Personal Assistant.